Required to include TrustFence support.

 The default U-Boot (without TrustFence) is prepared to boot a regular Linux kernel with zImage format.

-This is determined by the variable If you used a different method to deploy the images, you must set this variable manually in U-Boot as follows:
+This is determined by variable If you used a different method to deploy the images, you must set this variable manually in U-Boot as follows:

 |